 It all started on a chilly night in Dallas, when a shivering beggar caught Gia’s eye and she decided to buy him a jacket.
-Thankfully, she had proven fundraising experience that she could build upon.
+Suddenly, a light bulb went off in her head.
 “I used to do drawings and sell them to people during my Mom’s soccer games to get money for candy and toys.”

 Yup, she already had proven fundraising experience.
 She repurposed her old business model, but instead of selling art for candy, she would use her creative thunder to help the homeless, beginning with that very same shivering beggar.
-“I gave him a coat and a backpack with gloves, socks, shoes, toothpaste and an umbrella,” she shares.
+“I gave him a coat and a backpack with gloves, socks, shoes, toothpaste and an umbrella,” she says.
 “His name was Ed, and he said thank you.”

-So far, Gia’s project has bought 15 jackets, seven pairs of boots, 15 blankets, 30 pairs of socks, and much more, which amounts to a tremendous amount of relief for struggling individuals who must endure life in the streets, and it’s all coming from one tiny little girl with a giant heart.
+So far, Gia’s project has bought 15 jackets, seven pairs of boots, 15 blankets, 30 pairs of socks, and much more.
+It’s a tremendous amount of relief for struggling individuals who endure life in the streets, and it’s all coming from one tiny little girl with a giant heart.

 If you know someone who’s making the world a more beautiful place, share their story on PicsArt with the hashtag #beautifulworld.